smaddlsoft/documentation/content/applications/inventory_and_mrp/manufacturing/basic_setup/bill_configuration.rst

    To add detailed instructions to operations, the *Quality* app must be installed.

 Add specific instructions to an existing operation by clicking the operation's |list| icon in the :guilabel:`Instructions` column.
-The number in the :guilabel:`Instructions` column shows the amount of existing detailed instructions there are for the operation.
+The number in the :guilabel:`Instructions` column shows the number of existing detailed instructions there are for the operation.

 .. image:: bill_configuration/add-instructions.png